Anthony Grabiner, Baron Grabiner: Taveta Investments

 Grabiner was non-executive chairman of Taveta Investments Ltd, the holding company of Sir Philip Green behind Arcadia Group from 2002 to December 2015.

 In July 2016, Grabiner was denounced in an official report by Members of Parliament in relationship to his chairmanship of Taveta, for having a "remarkably docile attitude" and representing the "apogee of weak corporate governance".
 Furthermore, MPs stated that "He was content to provide a veneer of establishment credibility to the group while happily disengaging from the key decisions he had a responsibility to scrutinise.
 For this deplorable performance he received a considerable salary".

 Personal life

-Since 1983, Lord Grabiner has been married to Jane Portnoy.
+Since 1983, Grabiner has been married to Jane Portnoy.
 They have three sons and one daughter.